bekk/bekk-christmas/post/css/wrap-it-up-–-creating-a-css-game.md

 ingress: >-
   Santa needs your help.
-The usually ever so helpful elves have decided to play a trick on him, and have made all the toys run around, resisting getting wrapped in the lovely Christmas paper he just spent all day picking out.
+The usually ever so helpful elves have decided to play a trick on him, and have made all the toys run around, resisting getting wrapped in the lovely Christmas wrapping paper he just spent all day picking out.
 Can you help Santa catch and wrap all of them?

   <iframe height="423" style="width: 100%;" scrolling="no" title="CSS Christmas